Program / Workshops

 Rotating at 35 MIN Intervals: 1:00-1:35pm, 1:40-2:15pm, 2:25-3:00pm

-Breakout Room #1: Connectology with Hybrid Systems: ECMO, Apheresis, ECCOR – Keith Wille, Ian Baldwin and Katie Plomaritas
+Breakout Room #1: Connectology with Hybrid Systems: ECMO, Apheresis, ECCOR – Keith Wille and Katie Plomaritas

 Breakout Room #2: Precision Solute Control and Dynamic Dosing with CRRT – Manish Kaushik and Ashita Tolwani